Treat the dinner as a tradeoff

 Name the fallback

-• Boston.gov calls North End one of Boston's most visited neighborhoods, so the dinner plan needs wait and crowd tolerance.
+• Boston.gov calls North End one of Boston's most visited neighborhoods, so a no-reservation dinner needs wait tolerance, weather tolerance, and a backup.

-• Neptune Oyster is useful precisely because it makes the reservation tradeoff explicit: the visitor should decide whether the wait is part of the plan.
+• Neptune Oyster is useful precisely because it makes the tradeoff honest: if the wait would ruin the night, choose a different North End lane.

-• North End is often a better route finish than a sleep base for first-timers.
+• North End is often a better history-to-dinner finish than a sleep base for first-timers.

 Tradeoffs